roman-milk/roman-milk.github.io/brandi-and-kelly.md

  ***

  Carefully soaping the sore nipples was turning her on.
 "Damn him!" she cursed.
 It was despicable to have her body damaged with those little innocent looking rings through both nipples.
 They were terrible yet seemed to stoke her up with every touch.
-Report_Story #3